harshitjain9/harshitjain9/README.md

   - <b>Singapore Management University</b> as a machine learning research intern (May 2021 to July 2021)
   - <b>Findmylawyer.sg</b> as a freelance full stack web developer (Oct 2020 to Jan 2021)
   - <b>Tweaking Technologies</b> as an android developer intern (May 2020 to July 2020)
-- I have significant experience in
-  - Full stack web development
-  - Android development
-  - Deep learning and computer vision

 ##### CONTACT
-- 📫 Email me at harshitj.2019@smu.edu.sg
+- 📫 Email me at harsheetjain@gmail.com

 <!---
 harshitjain9/harshitjain9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.